pyladies/pyladies-kit/handbook/index.rst

      and/or attending the event.
 Have their names link to their websites or Twitter accounts.
-   * Don't just reuse the same blurb that you use everywhere; customize it to be relevant to our audience.
+   * Don't just reuse the same blurb that you use everywhere; customize it to be relevant to the specific audience you're addressing.
    * We'd love to use the various channels to feature what PyLadies from everywhere are doing.
 If you know of someone who should be featured, you can write up something interesting for the blog, Twitter stream, etc.